George-xixi/virtual-pet-gui/README.md

 ## Some key controls
 in src folder:
-- controller.js : line 53 : Changing this number will allow you to control the speed of the day cycle
+- controller.js : line 53 : Changing this number will allow you to control the speed of the day cycle.
-- controller.js : line 89 : Changing this numnber will allow you to control the speed of aging (faster aging is more difficult)
+- controller.js : line 89 : Changing this numnber will allow you to control the speed of aging (faster aging is more difficult.)

 - pet.js : line 3-13 : Changing these numbers will allow you to fine tune the game, how much eating replenishes hunger and how impactful excersise is.